apple006/docs/en/reference/routing.rst

 ---------------
 A valid URI must be passed to the Router so that it can process it and find a matching route.
 By default, the routing URI is taken from the :code:`$_GET['_url']` variable that is created by the rewrite engine module.
-A couple of rewrite rules that work very well with Phalcon are:
+A couple of rewrite rules that work very well with ManaPHP are:

 .. code-block:: apacheconf